SecurityFTW/cs-suite/README.md

                         consumptions into SIEMS like ELK and Splunk.
 Defaults to cs-audit.log
-  -w, --wipe            rm -rf reports/ folder before executing an audit
+  -w, --wipe            rm -rf reports/ folder before executing an audit -n, --number          Retain number of report to store for a particular environment
+                        and user/project.
 ```
 ## Requirements
 * Operating System **OSX** or **Linux** only